 But your options actually depend on what entity, like FHA, VA, USDA, Fannie Mae, or Freddie Mac, owns or guarantees your loan, and you most likely have alternatives other than shelling out all of the missed payments at once.
 Under official loan servicing guidelines, if you have a Fannie Mae, Freddie Mac, USDA, or VA loan, the servicer can't require you to get caught up with a lump sum if you're unable to afford it.
 If you have an FHA loan, the servicer has to go through what's called a loss mitigation "waterfall" process to help you avoid a foreclosure, and FHA has explicitly stated that a lump sum is not required immediately at the end of the forbearance period.

 A CARES Act forbearance will last up to 180 days and can be extended up to 180 additional days (360 days, almost a year, in total).
-Some servicers are starting borrowers with a 90 day forbearance, but keep in mind you have the right to a forbearance of up to 360 days.
+In some cases, you can extend the forbearance beyond 360 days.

 Forbearance isn’t the same as forgiveness, so you’ll have to repay the amounts you didn't pay while the forbearance was ongoing.
 Generally, loan servicing guidelines permit borrowers to get caught up with a lump-sum payment (sometimes called a "reinstatement"), through a repayment plan, or with a loan modification in which the servicer adds the overdue amount to the mortgage balance.